 - Owners must maintain properties after stabilization.
 Property owners receiving assistance to stabilize their buildings under the Fund must file/record a “Property Maintenance Declaration” with the Erie County Clerk, stating that the subject property received assistance under the Fund, and that they will maintain the property in a manner consistent with the Fund objectives for a minimum of five years from date of completion of the stabilization project.
 In the event of non-compliance, the amount of grant funds will be subject to repayment in accordance with a simple annual declining balance, based on the five-year enforcement period.

-Submitted project applications will be reviewed and prioritized based on:
+REVIEW CRITERIA: Submitted project applications will be reviewed and prioritized based on:

 - Property location